Mila Kunis: In the media

 Kunis was included on Time magazine's annual list of the 100 most influential people in the world in 2022.
 Also in 2022 Kunis was included with Matthew McConaughey, Quinta Brunson and Jennifer Hudson on People magazine's annual list of the People of the year.

 Personal life

 Kunis began dating actor Macaulay Culkin in 2002.
 During their relationship, there were rumors of the couple getting married, but Kunis denied them.
 On January 3, 2011, Kunis's publicist confirmed reports that Kunis and Culkin had ended their relationship, saying, "The split was amicable, and they remain close friends."

+In January 2011, she revealed her struggle with chronic iritis that had caused temporary blindness in one eye.
+Some months earlier she went through with the surgery that corrected the problem.
+Kunis also has heterochromia iridum, a condition in which the irises are different colors.
+Her left eye is brown, while her right eye is green.

+On September 14, 2011, the Federal Bureau of Investigation (FBI) announced it was investigating the alleged hacking of Kunis's cellphone and email accounts, along with those of other celebrities such as Scarlett Johansson and Vanessa Hudgens.
+Christopher Chaney from Jacksonville, Florida, later pleaded guilty in federal court to nine counts of computer hacking.